 For those seeking funding:

-For applicants who seek funding, international students must apply by November 30 and U.S. students by December 13, for admission in the following autumn.
+For applicants who seek funding, both international and domestic applicants must apply by November 30 for admission in the following autumn.

 For those not seeking funding: